anymod/guide/docs/guide/content-management-cms.md

 <mod :mod-key="'kokla'"/>

-This mod is editable just like the basic content, with the on-page editor or via the Anymod dashboard:
+This mod is editable just like the basic content, with the on-page editor or via the AnyMod dashboard:

 <img src="https://res.cloudinary.com/component/image/upload/v1537498106/cms-06_q3oyyo.png">